CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Execution-Management/BB_Eclipse_Muto.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Autonomous and software-defined vehicles require runtime adaptability — the ability to dynamically reconfigure software stacks based on context (e.g., driving mode, environment, OTA updates).
+Muto addresses this by providing a framework for context-aware stack composition and cloud-managed lifecycle, reducing the complexity of managing heterogeneous ROS2-based deployments.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system